Charleo85/Texas-Hold-em-AI/README.md

 Overview
 --------
-This is an independent study on current application of machine learning techniques into Texas Hold’em AI.
+This is an independent study on the application of current machine learning techniques into Texas Hold’em AI.

 Possible Topic(s)
 -----------------